-- Firstly, ensure that the environment is appropriate, and the conversation is confidential - When speaking directly with a student making a disclosure, it should be recorded in hard copy in the first instance - Always believe the student and take the matter seriously, even if what is heard sounds unlikely.
+- Firstly, ensure that the environment is appropriate, and the conversation is confidential - When speaking directly with a student making a disclosure, it should be recorded in hard copy in the first instance and this hard copy should be retained or the copy should be scanned into Cpoms without any alterations being made to the original. - Always believe the student and take the matter seriously, even if what is heard sounds unlikely.
 It may have taken time and courage to speak to an adult.
 If it is found to be not entirely true, the student still needs help and support - Speak to the child in a quiet place straight away.
 Arrange emergency cover for duties if required.
 Request support from the DSL/DDSL or Senior Leadership Team if necessary.
 Use the nearest office/quiet space, preferably with a telephone and a mechanism to record the safeguarding incident.
 This disclosure will be reported up to the DSL - Stay calm.
 Reassure the child - Listen carefully and make notes.
 Only prompt the child by asking open questions e.g. What happened after that?
 What did he do then?
 How did that make you feel?
 Write notes using the student's own words/descriptions.
 Do not put words in the child's mouth and avoid leading questions/extensive questioning - Take as much time as the child needs.
 Expect and respect silences - Reassure the child that they have done the right thing.
 Helpful phrases are: 'It's not your fault.
 I am sorry this has happened to you.
 I am glad that you have told me.
 I will make sure that you get help' - Make sure the child understands that this information will need to be passed on to someone else in order to help them.
 This will only be on a 'need to know' basis; it will be confidential to as few people as possible - Explain the role of the DSL to them - Ensure any questioning is of an 'Open Nature', do not lead the child with regular questioning